 Strictly speaking, Italian Comparative Literature began in 1861, when Francesco Sanctis (1817-1883) held a lecture on the history of Comparative Literature at the University of Naples.
-The lecture marked the beginning of Comparative Literature throughout Europe.
+The lecture marked the beginning of Comparative Literature as a university course and promoted the development of Comparative Literature throughout Europe.
 Therefore, the laurel of the father of Comparative Literature in Italy usually went to Sanctis.
-Unfortunately, Sanctis' understanding of Comparative Literature within one country and believed by doing so we could have a unified standard.
+Unfortunately, Sanctis' understanding of Comparative Literature was extremely narrow, because he limited the "comparison" of literature within one country and believed by doing so we could have a unified standard.
 For him, the comparison made sense only when it was applied within the tradition of one country, for example, the comparison between Dante and Boccaccio, because only in this way could we have a common background.
 Therefore, he must be against the study similar to the parallel studies that we are familiar with, out of his belief that "the comparison of either the themes or the characters, both should be conducted within a single literature in one country instead of the international field" [4].